 The US Olympic commemorative coins can be quite valuable and their value has risen over recent years.
 The value of an Olympic coin mainly depends on whether its silver or gold.

 Silver dollars commemorating the Summer or Winter games are widely available.
 Because of this, they aren't very valuable.
-In most cases, these silver dollars go for around $25.
+In most cases, these silver dollars go for around $22.
 The Special Olympics silver dollar, however, is a little more valuable.
-Most sellers ask for around $35.
+The value is around $30.

 Numismatists in the United States often have a hard time building their collection.
 This is because the US is a comparatively new country.
 For example it's easier to collect old roman coins than old American coins.
 But this is what makes US Olympic commemorative coins so beloved among American collectors.
 Although they are not thousands of years old, they can still be worth several hundreds of dollars.